cannerycoders/chuckdoc/src/language/array.md

 // access allowed to "lamp"
 2.0 => box["lamp"].weight;

-// access causes a <font color="red">NullPointerException</font>
+// access causes a NullPointerException
 2.0 => box["sweater"].weight;
 ```

 ### array assignment

 Arrays are objects.
 So when we declare an array, we are actually

 1. declaring a reference to array (reference variable) and
 2. instantiating a new array and reference assigned to the variable.